 At Keble, the organisation of teaching varies to suit the individual student.
 Students have one-to-one tutorials for Special Papers, but we also teach in pairs and run small classes, group presentations, and a range of study-skills sessions.
 Collectively, the tutors offer expertise in a huge span of literature – from Beowulf to Beckett and beyond – and we’re committed to widening our own literary and conceptual horizons as well as those of the students we teach.

 There is plenty going on outside teaching hours too.
 The college has a wonderful theatre – the O’Reilly, with a 181-seat capacity – and many of our students put on and take part in plays.
-We have also recently set up The Salutation and Cat reading group, which offers the opportunity for staff and students from different subjects to discuss poetry in a relaxed, informal setting.
-In addition, the college hosts a lively Arts Festival each year, featuring many shows and events (on drama, film, music, dance, poetry, and the fine arts), and we run a termly series called Poets at Keble, which invites established and emerging poets to visit the college, read their work, and meet the students.
-Our most recent venture is a series of seminars on The Poet’s Essay, which is led by the psychoanalyst and essayist Adam Phillips.
+We also run several poetry initiatives: The Salutation and Cat reading group, which offers the opportunity for staff and students from different subjects to discuss poetry in a relaxed, informal setting; seminars on The Poet’s Essay, led by the psychoanalyst and essayist Adam Phillips; seminars on Poetry and Painting, led by the art historian and poet T. J. Clark; and the Poets at Keble series, which invites established and emerging poets to visit the college, read their work, and meet the students.
+In addition, the college hosts a lively Arts Festival each year, featuring many shows and events (on drama, film, music, dance, poetry, and the fine arts).
+For more information, click here.

 More details about our teaching team can be found below, and information about the library, the theatre, and other resources here can be found elsewhere on this website.
 Please don’t hesitate to contact us if you have any questions.